 Tips for Climbing St. Peter’s Dome

 Now you’ve read our guide to climbing the dome of St. Peter’s Basilica, you’re ready to visit yourself.
-Through Eternity Tours offer a range of guided tours of St. Peter’s and the Vatican museums – look us up if you’re coming to Rome!
+Through Eternity Tours offer a range of guided tours of St. Peter’s and the Vatican museums, including a special early-morning tour that includes climbing the dome at the best time of the day.
+To book your dome climb tour, click the link below!

 MORE GREAT CONTENT FROM THE BLOG: